University of Huddersfield

-Its chancellor George W. Buckley, a graduate of the university and a former boss of 3M, was appointed in 2020.
+Its chancellor George W. Buckley, a graduate of the university and a former CEO of 3M, was appointed in 2020.

 History

 The present University of Huddersfield can trace its history back through several predecessor institutions.

 An early false start (1825)

 In 1825 there was an attempt to set up a Scientific and Mechanics Institution in the town.
 Supported by a group of donors, its patron was leading Whig and large local landowner Sir John Ramsden.
 Its aims were to instruct local mechanics and tradesmen in scientific principles relating to their work, through lectures and a circulation library, which by 1827 contained over 700 volumes.
 The financial crisis of 1825–1826 led to the failure of the institution’s bankers, and it faltered and later became part of the Huddersfield Philosophical Society, an organisation with which its rules now more closely aligned.
 Some 19th-century students earned qualifications as external students of the University of London.